-In fall 2018 I’ll be visiting Russia solo.
+In fall 2018 I visited Russia solo.
 Since English is not widely spoken in Russia, I dedicated myself to learning basic Russian for travelers prior to my trip.
 Here are the free beginner Russian resources I found most useful.

 Learning the Cyrillic Alphabet

 I highly recommend learning the Cyrillic alphabet before your trip.
-Russian street and transportation signs are often only in Cyrillic with no Latin lettering.
-If you can at least sound out the Russian letters, you will feel much more comfortable when attempting to navigate.
+Transportation and street signs in Russia are often only in Cyrillic with no Latin lettering.
+If you can at least sound out the Russian letters, you will feel much more comfortable navigating.